fiskaltrust/middleware/rfcs/192-fr-copy-receipt-performance.md

 # Summary

-Adding a `ftJournalFRCopyReceipts` table in the FR Queue where we store copy receipts.
+Adding a `ftJournalFRCopyPayload` table in the FR Queue where we store copy receipts.

 # Motivation